davidpcahill/ouroboros/README.md

 ```
 > **Note:** The Google API section is optional and not required for the base functionality of Ouroboros.

-5. (Optional) Create an `access.txt` file in the project root to include any additional API keys or credentials you want to make available to the AI.
+5. (Optional) Create an `access.txt` file in the project root to include any additional API keys or credentials you want to make available to the AI during experiements.
 Use the following format:

    ```plaintext
    [key]=[value]